 IGNOU MSW Study Material

-Indira Gandhi National Open University, or IGNOU, provides Master of Social Work study material online as well as offline.
+Indira Gandhi National Open University, or IGNOU, provides Master of Social Work study material online and offline.
 Students who enrolled in the MSW programs have the choice to get the study material of their choice of the way.
 Students can easily download the IGNOU MSW study material from the Egyankosh portal Click Here to download.

 On the website, students will be able to find all the study material that they need.
 There is a simple structure on the website that allows you to submit the form easily and download all the data from it.